Asperato/userdocs/docs/successplus.md

 ---

 # Overview
 GoCardless Success+ is a feature to intelligently retry a failed payment.
-You can read more about it <a href="https://gocardless.com/gc/success-plus/">here</a>.
+Once can read more about it <a href="https://gocardless.com/gc/success-plus/">here</a>.

 # Using GoCardless Success+
+Asperato has extended its support for GC Success+ feature.
+In Asperato package when the settings for GoCardless are turned on, GoCardless retires the failed payment using its Success+ pack.
+Listed below are the steps to enable and use the GoCardless Success+ feature while still using Asperato package.

 ## Enable Success+ in GoCardless Account
 You need to enable Success+ separately for each currency from GoCardless Dashborord.
 Contact GoCardless Support to get understanding on setup and testing of this feature.